goatcorp/faq/development.md

 <hr>

 ### Q: What is the .NET5 upgrade?
-Dalamud 6.0 is adopting .NET 5, the latest version of .NET, and using this opportunity to improve the Dalamud API with version 4 of the API.
+Dalamud 6.0 has adopted .NET 5, the latest version of .NET, and has used this opportunity to improve the Dalamud API with version 4 of the API.
 All new plugins are on API 4 or above.
 If you are creating a new plugin, or have already updated your plugin, you can stop reading now.

 If you are porting an existing plugin, please consult the following links:
 - _Roadmap_: <https://github.com/goatcorp/Dalamud/discussions/479>